 Our Strength and Conditioning Coach works closely with our medical staff ensuring that everything from flexibility, mobility and injury prevention embodies our athlete’s programs.

-OHA leads the way in exposure and placement of players to Junior A, WHL and NCAA programs.
+The Okanagan Hockey Academy leads the way in exposure and placement of players to Junior A, WHL and NCAA programs.
 Our coaching staff has extensive professional hockey backgrounds that show diversity in the routes they took to become successful, and they possess a network of contacts that is second to no one.
-OHA coaches are consistently contacted by Junior and college programs because these programs place a high value on their knowledge, honesty, and integrity.
+OHA coaches are consistently contacted by Junior and College programs because these programs place a high value on their knowledge, honesty, and integrity.

-It is often a very difficult decision on which route a player might choose.
-At OHA, we are impartial to which route is chosen, and we educate both the parents and players to sure that they are as informed as possible.
+It is often a very difficult decision on which route an athlete might choose.
+At OHA Edmonton, we are impartial to which route is chosen, and we educate both the parents and athletes to sure that they are as informed as possible.
 The ultimate decision rests with them, and if well informed they will make the right decision for their particular situation.